-The Spanish Preterite Tense of the Indicative Mood (“Pretérito Indefinido” or “Pretérito Perfecto Simple”) is a verb tense used to talk about past actions in Spanish.
+The Spanish Preterite Tense of the Indicative Mood (“Pretérito Indefinido” or “Pretérito Perfecto Simple de Indicativo”) is a verb tense in Spanish, used to talk about completed actions in the past.

-The Preterite is the most used of the several past tenses that exist in Spanish.
-So even if it presents some challenges, your effort will be rewarded in the end with this very useful tense 🙂
+The Preterite is probably the most frequent of the Spanish past tenses.
+That means even if it presents some challenges, your effort will be rewarded with this very useful tense 🙂

 1. Conjugation of verbs in Spanish Preterite Tense

-For the purpose of this lesson, we will distinguish 2 types of verbs regarding their conjugation in Preterite:
+For the purpose of this lesson, we will distinguish 2 types of verbs regarding their conjugation in Preterite tense:

 - On one hand, Regular and Almost-Regular Verbs.